Bridge College - A special FE college

 Bridge College is a non-residential specialist FE college.
-We meet the needs of students up to the age of 25 years with learning difficulties and disabilities, complex needs, communication disorders and autism.
+We offer specialist education for students aged 16 to 25 with learning difficulties, disabilities, complex health needs and autism.

 Phone now on 0161 487 4293 to arrange a visit.
 We look forward to meeting you.